UTexas

 2. Amnesty Policy for Students Reporting Certain Violations

-1. Consistent with Texas Education Code Section-51.284, the University will not take any disciplinary action against a student for a violation of this Chapter, who in good faith reports to the institution being the victim of, or witness to, an incident of sex discrimination, sexual harassment, sexual assault, interpersonal violence (domestic violence and dating violence), stalking, or other Track C related allegations, provided the incident occurred at or near the time of the reported incident, regardless of where the incident occurred or the outcome of the conduct process.
+1. Consistent with Texas Education Code Section-51.284, the University will not take any disciplinary action against a student who in good faith reports to the institution being the victim of, or witness to, an incident of sex discrimination, sexual harassment, sexual assault, interpersonal violence (domestic violence and dating violence), stalking, or other HOP 3-3031 related allegations, provided the alleged conduct of the reporting student occurred at or near the time of the reported incident, regardless of where the incident occurred or the outcome of the conduct process.

-2. Eligibility for amnesty under this section shall be determined by the dean of students, is final, and may not be revoked.
+2. Eligibility for amnesty under this section shall be determined by Student Conduct, is final, and may not be appealed.

 Subchapter 11–600.
 Hearing